repology/repology-rules/README.md

 #### addflavor

-Flavors are used to distinct set of packages donoting a multiple version of a project and a set of packages denoting a multiple parts or variants of a project.
+Flavors are used to distinct set of packages denoting a multiple version of a project and a set of packages denoting a multiple parts or variants of a project.
 Consider an example: